vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Information Gathering for http* Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* `WhatWeb <http://www.morningstarsecurity.com/research/whatweb>`__ recognises web technologies including content managementsystems (CMS), blogging platforms, statistic/analytics packages, JavaScript libraries, web servers, and embedded device. `Tellmeweb <https://www.aldeid.com/wiki/Tellmeweb>`__ is a ruby script to read Nmap Gnmap file and run whatweb on all of them.
+* `WhatWeb <http://www.morningstarsecurity.com/research/whatweb>`__ recognises web technologies including content management systems (CMS), blogging platforms, statistic/analytics packages, JavaScript libraries, web servers, and embedded device. `Tellmeweb <https://www.aldeid.com/wiki/Tellmeweb>`__ is a ruby script to read Nmap Gnmap file and run whatweb on all of them.
 A `WhatWeb Result Parser <https://github.com/stevecoward/whatweb-parser>`__ also has been written which converts the results to CSV format.
 More information about advance usage can be found `here <https://github.com/urbanadventurer/WhatWeb/wiki/Advanced-Usage>`__.

 * Wapplyzer <http://wappalyzer.com>`__ is a Firefox plug-in.
 There are four ways (in my knowledge to do this)be loaded on browser.
 It works completely at the browser level and gives results in the form of icons.
 * `W3Tech <http://w3techs.com/>`__ is another Chrome plug-in which provides information about the usage of various types technologies on the web.
 It tells the web technologies based on the crawling it has done.
 So example.com, x1.example.com, x2.example.com will show the same technologies as the domain is same (which is not correct).